 - Understand that the law makes it illegal to carry a gun after a DWI conviction.

 - Your gun case is a separate case from your DWI.

 - There are many options and legal considerations for getting your gun back.

 We will discuss the objectives of your gun with you.
 This means its return, its forfeiture in exchange for various plea options if relevant, and more.
 We will do the best we can to help you achieve your goal.

 The law on gun forfeiture and return on a Texas UCW (Texas Penal Code 46.02) is governed by the Texas Code of Criminal Procedure Article 18.19.
 What is most often relevant is (d):

 (d) A person either convicted or receiving deferred adjudication under Chapter 46, Penal Code, is entitled to the weapon seized upon request to the court in which the person was convicted or placed on deferred adjudication.
 However, the court entering the judgment shall order the weapon destroyed, sold at public sale by the law enforcement agency holding the weapon or by an auctioneer licensed under Chapter 1802, Occupations Code, or forfeited to the state for use by the law enforcement agency holding the weapon or by a county forensic laboratory designated by the court if:

-Remember, your gun case is just one part of the DWI picture.
-Without a DWI conviction (unless there are other legal reasons), your gun possession is legal.
-Even with a DWI conviction, your chances of getting your gun back are largely in part up to you.
-We will carefully go over these options and choices and look forward to helping you.
+Remember, your gun case is just one part of the Texas DWI picture.
+Without a Texas DWI conviction (unless there are other legal reasons), your gun possession is legal.
+However, even with a DWI conviction, your chances of getting your gun back are largely in part up to you.
+But do not worry, we will carefully go over these options and choices and look forward to helping you.